-Now that the year is more than halfway over, organizations across industries are starting to look at adjustments that may affect their employee benefits in the coming year.
+Organizations across industries are looking at adjustments that may affect their employee benefits in the coming year.

 A Quick Review of the ACA